chrisbryant-ucla/sensetalk-useless/README.md

 # Useless SenseTalk Scripts

-Scripts that are intentionally simple and "useless" in that they do not serve as functional snippets, and rather are fun and often humorous examples of how to program in SenseTalk.
+Scripts that are intentionally simple and "useless" in that they do not serve as functional snippets; rather they are fun and often humorous examples of how to program in SenseTalk.

 ## Scripts